RocketChat/docs-old/contributing/google-summer-of-code-2019/README.md

 <https://github.com/RocketChat/Rocket.Chat>

-Enthusiasm and interest is extremely high this year, candidate students have already started to interact with our community and contributing to the projects!
+Enthusiasm and interest are extremely high this year; candidate students have already started to interact with our community and contributing to the projects!
 We are maintaining a real-time updated leaderboard for at-a-glance student (candidates) contribution here:

 <https://gsoc.rocket.chat/>

 The leaderboard project **itself** is open source, created and maintained by our student (candidates).
-All potential GSoC organizations are welcome to use and deploy it (the project has super friendly MIT license - just like Rocket.Chat).
+All potential GSoC organizations are welcome to use and deploy it (the project has a super friendly MIT license - just like Rocket.Chat).

 <https://github.com/shubhsherl/GSoC-Contribution-Leaderboard>